cod-tools/Call-of-Dragons-Wiki-Bot/README.md

 | Tier Lists        | **<u>To be added</u>** |

 ### Commands
->c!heroes

-Get a list of all available heroes

->c!hero [name]

-Get information about a hero

->c!artifacts
+>c!help

-Get a list of all available artifacts
+Get a list of all available commands

->c!artifact [name]

-Get information about an artifact

 ## Installation